Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 The bond dimension of the coarse-grained tensor under exact merging will grow exponentially.
 To make it feasible for numerical computation, one needs to truncate the Hilbert space of the virtual degrees of freedom (i.e., bond dimensions) in each leg.
 Various numerical methods such as TRG~\cite{lyu2021lTRG}, HOTRG~\cite{xie2012HOTRG}, TEFR~\cite{gu2009TEFR_TMscD}, TNR~\cite{evenbly2015TNR,evenbly2017TNR_detail}, SRG~\cite{xie2009SRG}, and GILT~\cite{hauru2018GILT} are proposed to properly truncate the Hilbert space in the coarse-graining process.

 \textbf{Truncation to finite bond dimension}.
-When coarse-graining the tensor towards a fixed point, scale invariance requires that $\mathcal{H}_v\otimes\mathcal{H}_v\cong \mathcal{H}_v$, which implies that $\text{dim} \mathcal{H}_v=1$ or $\infty$ strictly.
+When coarse-graining the tensor toward a fixed point, scale invariance requires that $\mathcal{H}_v\otimes\mathcal{H}_v\cong \mathcal{H}_v$, which implies that $\text{dim} \mathcal{H}_v=1$ or $\infty$ strictly.
 So in principle, one needs infinitely many iterations so that the coarse-grained tensor network can reach either a trivial or an infinite-dimensional tensor.
-In practice, we assume the system approximately reaches the thermodynamic limit after a finite but large number of steps, and the higher-index components of the coarse-grained tensors are negligible, and we truncate the Hilbert space on each leg to its most significant $\chi$-dimensional subspace.
+In practice, we assume that the system approximately reaches the thermodynamic limit after a finite but large number of steps, and the higher-index components of the coarse-grained tensors are negligible, and we truncate the Hilbert space on each leg to retain only its most significant $\chi$-dimensional subspace.

-One has to bear in mind that the truncation error introduces an artificial length scale to the coarse-grained system, that breaks the conformal symmetry.
+One has to bear in mind that the truncation error introduces an artificial length scale to the coarse-grained system, which breaks the conformal symmetry.
 This issue will be demonstrated in \secref{sec:Results_ScDim}; for example, see \figref{fig:flow_scd}.
 In this paper, we focus on a combination of methods using HOTRG and GILT~\cite{lyu2021lTRG}.
-The description of our coarse-graining scheme is in \secref{sec:CoarseGrainingScheme}.
+The description of our coarse-grain scheme is given in \secref{sec:CoarseGrainingScheme}.